-Conclusions and Decisions CONCERNS/ CHALLENGES (RATIONALE) DELIVERABLE/ TO BE INITIATED BY TARGET DATE STATUS/REMARKS RSC Conclusion 6/6: AERODROME SMS COMPLIANCE AND EFFECTIVENESS TOOLKIT AND AERODROME SMS WORKSHOP Ongoing ICAO back-to-back S Workshop be organized by with the RGS WG/5 meeting apport of Egypt and UAE; and - Effectiveness of the Aerodrome SMS implemented at International Aerodromes Request to develop an SMS compliance and effectiveness Tool Kit UAE Supported by Egypt and Saudi Arabia Sept.
+CONCLUSIONS AND DECISIONS ABLE/ ATED BY TARGET DATE STATUS/REMARKS RSC Conclusion 6/6: Aerodrome SMS Compliance And Effectiveness Toolkit And Aerodrome SMS Workshop Ongoing That, a) an aerodrome SMS Workshop be organized by ICAO back-to-back with the RGS WG/5 meeting with the technical support of Egypt and UAE; and - Effectiveness of the Aerodrome SMS implemented at International Aerodromes Request to develop an SMS compliance and effectiveness Tool Kit UAE Supported by Egypt and Saudi Arabia Sept.
 2018 Compliance and effectiveness Tool Kit developed b) sample Aerodrome SMS Compliance and Effectiveness Tool-Kit be developed and presented at the Aerodrome SMS Workshop.
 Regional Aerodrome SMS Workshop Draft SMS compliance & effectiveness Tool Kit ICAO The Workshop will be held back-to-back with the RGS WG/5